secretnodes/secretnodes.org/docs/tutorials/deploy-secretnode-nuc-beta.md

 bash start.sh
 ```

-# Part 7 - Run the cli
+# Part 7 - Start the cli

 Running this script will start the CLI.